Kevnlan/flutter-list/README.md

 # flutter-list
-fetches nformation from an api and outputs it in a listview
+fetches data from a RESTful api and displays it in a listview